emileypalmquist/plant-social-server/README.md

-Certainly!
-Here's the updated README for the Plant Social Server backend that includes sections for contributing and reporting issues:

 # Plant Social Server

 Plant Social Server is a Ruby on Rails backend application that serves as the server for the Plant Social Client.
 It provides API endpoints for creating, retrieving, and managing plant-related data, including user accounts, plant records, care notes, and more.